rehanvdm/warpurl-api-docs/docs/src/managing-subscriptions/subscription.md

 Login to WarpURL after registering at [https://warpurl.com/](https://warpurl.com/).
 Navigate to the [Subscriptions](https://warpurl.com/app/subscriptions) using the left hand side menu.

+_Images on this page *might be outdated_

 ---

 ## New Subscription

-Click on NEW SUBSCRIPTION button that can be found on the [Subscriptions](https://warpurl.com/app/subscriptions) page.
+Click on the NEW SUBSCRIPTION button that can be found on the [Subscriptions](https://warpurl.com/app/subscriptions) page.

 ::: danger IMPORTANT
 If you are not a technical person, please run the overview below by your team/technical person that will help you.